HelenHelene/eportfolio/module/OOP_Unit01.md

 In this introductory unit on Python programming, I gained a comprehensive understanding of the evolution of programming languages towards object orientation, as well as the challenges and benefits associated with programming in an object-oriented way.

 Throughout this unit, I accomplished the following objectives:
- - Explored the concept and characteristics of object-oriented programming.
+ - Explored the concept and characteristics of object-oriented programming (OOP).
  - Examined the syntax used to define classes in Python.
  - Investigated the implementation of different data types in Python.